 This study presents an empirical analysis, which serves the purpose of illustrating the cost of capital of European capital markets.
-Nevertheless, the available information and the corresponding exemplifications do not allow a complete presentation of a proper derivation of costs of capital.
-Furthermore, the market participant has to take into account that the company specific costs of capital can vary widely due to individual corporate situations.
+Nevertheless, the available information and the corresponding exemplifications do not allow for a complete presentation of a proper derivation of costs of capital.
+Furthermore, the market participant has to take into account that the company specific costs of capital can vary significantly due to individual corporate situations.

-The listed information is not specified to anyone, and consequently, it cannot be directed to an individual or juristic person.
-Although we are always endeavored to present information that is reliable, accurate, and current, we cannot guarantee that the data is applicable to valuation in the present as well as in the future.
-The same applies to our underlying data from the data provider S&P Capital IQ and Thomson Reuters Aggregates App.
+The listed information is not specific to anyone and consequently, it cannot be directed toward an individual or juristic person.
+Although we always endeavor to present information that is reliable, accurate and current, we cannot guarantee that the data is applicable to both valuation in the present and the future.
+The same applies to our underlying data from the data provider S&P Capital IQ and Refinitiv Eikon Aggregates App.

-We recommend a self-contained, technical, and detailed analysis of the specific situation, and we dissuade from taking action based on the provided information only.
+We recommend a self-contained, technical and detailed analysis of the specific situation; we dissuade from taking action solely based on the provided information.

-ValueTrust does not assume any liability for the up-to-datedness, completeness or accuracy of this study or its contents.
+ValueTrust does not assume any liability for the up-to-dateness, completeness or accuracy of this study or its contents.